timodwhit/konnect-team-interview-frontend-exercise/README.md

 - I used the Composability API with `<script setup>` to help with typescript.
 - I personally like a more opinionated formatter like `prettier` or `biomejs`, but didn't want to deal with eslint config.
 - Colors/Base Styles/Fonts: The site desperately a base style guide to extend.
 This would help standardize colors, fonts, etc.
-- More tests are needed, but I wrote a couple.
+- More tests are needed, but I wrote a good amount.

 # Overall
 I'm pretty happy with where it is at for being my first `vue` project and would love some code review to help make sure it is fully up to